 BEMO is now the only investment trust with a focus exclusively on EMEA, offering access to countries which make up a very small part of the emerging markets index and therefore which many investors have little exposure to.
 In our view the portfolio offers attractive diversification of growth and income potential: with China and North Asia becoming ever more dominant in the emerging markets index, many of the companies in BEMO’s region are likely to have fallen off the radar.

-That said, the portfolio is very outward-looking.
+That said, the portfolio is very outward-looking, which could reduce the diversification benefits.
 That is to say that many of the picks are plugged into global industries and benefitting from global trends, whether that be in hydrocarbons, the electric car industry or globally-expanding financial services companies, so many macro-economic exposures are global rather than local.
 However, there is also significant exposure to domestic markets seeing secular growth, particularly in the technology spaces.

 |Diversifying source of income with dividend growth potential

 ||Political and liquidity risks can be higher in the smaller emerging and frontier markets